New York Shakespeare Exchange

 When violence is always the solution, how to survive becomes the biggest problem!
 New York Shakespeare Exchange presents TITUS ANDRONICUS.

 Mata Hari rehearsals have begun in preparation of our showcase for HERE's CULTUREmart Festival in March.
 Here we have Tina Mitchell (Mata Hari) and Jeff Gavett (Captain Bouchardon) nimbly twirling in the foxtrot promenade.

 Why not pledge your allegiance to your favorite OFF-OFF place to see art and save some cash while you’re at it?
 Our OFF-OFFten Club is an opportunity for you culture-lovers to get your fix!

-Co-produced with Beth Morrison Projects, PROTOTYPE is the annual celebration of daring opera-theatre and music-theatre from around the world in NYC.
+Co-produced with Beth Morrison Projects, PROTOTYPE is the premier global festival of daring opera-theatre and music-theatre in New York City.